Vertica update delivers on vision of unified analytics

 With Vertica 11, Vertica in Eon Mode – Vertica’s cloud-optimised architecture that separates compute from storage for rapid elasticity and better cost control – is now in full production on Microsoft Azure cloud, in addition to AWS and Google Cloud.

-Vertica has also welcomed Dell EMC ECS as a certified object storage partner for Eon Mode deployments for on-premises private data centres.
-Vertica now supports the Eon Mode database in a Kubernetes StatefulSet, further delivering on the commitment to deployment flexibility across multi-clouds and on-premises data centres.
+Vertica has also welcomed Dell EMC ECS as a certified object storage partner for Eon Mode deployments for on-premises private data centers.
+Vertica now supports the Eon Mode database in a Kubernetes StatefulSet, further delivering on the commitment to deployment flexibility across multi-clouds and on-premises data centers.

 Highlights and enhancements to Vertica 11 also include:

 - Broadest deployment support Eon Mode support for Microsoft Azure – Vertica in Eon Mode now officially supports Microsoft Azure Block Blob Storage, giving organisations complete freedom to choose proven, cloud-optimised architecture on all three major clouds.

 - Docker container and Kubernetes support – The Vertica-tested Docker image is now available on Dockerhub.
 With this support, organisations now have even more options for cloud-native deployments, with container and Kubernetes orchestration.
 Support for Vertica Kubernetes Operator, StatefulSets, and Helm Charts is included.